Sony XDR-F1HD

 Extending Memory Retention

 Although the XDR-F1HD has two EEPROMs for nonvolatile storage, neither retains the tuned frequency or station presets.
 This information remains valid in controller RAM only for a few minutes after power is lost.
 This is long enough to ride through a brief power interruption, but too short to let you switch off the tuner overnight with another audio component.
-(You'd still have to press the power button to turn it back on since the tuner always powers up in standby.)
+(You'd still have to press the power button to turn it back on since the tuner always powers up in standby.
+But see Power Up.)

-C926, a 4700-µF motherboard electrolytic, provides VCC backup for the controller.
-Paralleling a common 0.047-F memory backup capacitor extended my tuner's backup time to one hour.
-This lets it accomodate longer power outages.
-A 1.5-F capacitor that costs a few dollars should extend the time to about 29 hours.
-Any capacitor should be rated for at least 3.5 V. When installing a value greater than 0.047 F, you may need to add a series resistance to limit the charging current.
-47Ω ¼W should suffice.
-C926 should be paralleled as shown, not replaced.
+C926, a 4700 µF motherboard electrolytic, provides VCC backup for the controller.
+Paralleling a common 0.047 F memory backup capacitor extended my tuner's backup time to one hour.
+This lets it accommodate longer power outages.
+A 1.5 F supercapacitor should extend the time to at least one day.
+Any capacitor should be rated for 3.6V minimum.
+If its equivalent series resistance is less than 50Ω, add a series 47Ω ¼W resistor to limit the surge current.
+C926 should be paralleled, not replaced.
 Proper controller shutdown requires a fairly stiff supply voltage.
+To add the capacitor without removing the motherboard, connect its positive terminal directly to the cathode lead of D914 instead of using the adjacent hole to reach the solder side.
+Connect the negative terminal to jumper wire JW20 as shown.

 Extending Audio Headroom

-I never observed clipping for analog signals or for the great majority of digital signals with reasonable levels.
-Averaged over several seconds, the RMS level of the digital signal in the image was 3.7 dB higher than the station's analog signal.
+Analog signals never clip, and neither do the great majority of digital signals.
+Measured over several seconds, the RMS level of the digital signal shown was 3.7 dB higher than that of the station's analog signal.
 The peak digital amplitude was 2.5 times as great as the peak analog amplitude.
 This digital signal was hot.

 In addition to clipping, the bipolar amplifiers in my tuner degraded second-harmonic distortion 10 dB.
 To replace them, see Treble Correction.

-Clipping is so shallow and infrequent that I believe it is entirely inaudible.
-But I wanted to make accurate peak/RMS measurements with the tuner.
-And while the distortion degradation is rather alarming, the stock distortion level is below what I can perceive for an isolated sinewave, a very sensitive test.
+Clipping was so shallow and infrequent in my tuner that I believe it was inaudible.
+But I wanted to be able to make accurate peak/RMS measurements on broadcast signals.
+And while the distortion degradation was rather alarming, I couldn't perceive any distortion on an isolated sinewave, a very sensitive test.

 Forcing Monophonic Reception

 You may want to force monophonic reception when receiving very weak signals.
 Mono eliminates any L−R noise that may slip past the adaptive noise reduction.
-If the tuner drives equipment with no mono function, you can wire an outboard SPST switch across the audio output terminals.
-An emitter follower drives each output through a 2.2kΩ resistor.
-Interconnecting the outputs will not stress any component.
+If your amplifier has no mono function, you can wire an outboard SPST switch across the XDR-F1HD output terminals.
+Emitter followers through 2.2kΩ resistors drive the outputs.
+Interconnecting them will not stress any component.
 A simple alternative for mono DXing is to parallel the outputs with a Y-cable.
 Always force monophonic reception when making a single-channel recording.

-When driving my XDR-F1HD with a monophonic signal, the unloaded output amplitudes differ by 0.6%.
-Assuming 1%, and allowing for the 5% tolerance of the 2.2kΩ output resistors, interconnecting the outputs should suppress L−R at least 24 dB.
+When driving my tuner with a monophonic signal, the unloaded output amplitudes differ by 0.6%.
+Allowing for the 5% tolerance of the 2.2kΩ output resistors, interconnecting the outputs should suppress L−R at least 25 dB.

 Forcing Analog Reception